KomunikacjaTechnicznaVistula/Anna-Bureta/docs/setup/index.md

 # Setup

-You can set up the following:
+You can either choose a standard layout or set up the following:

 - custom layouts
 - custom hotkeys that let you move between the layouts.